roman-milk/roman-milk.github.io/a-sibling-love-story.md

  "Seriously, if they were making a live action Barbie movie you would be the perfect casting choice," I continued.

  Her hand slid down my arm and she took my hand in hers, our fingers intertwining.
 A simple everyday thing, holding hands, we had done it many times when we were younger, yet this time it was intimate and the feeling inside me spoke volumes.
 I wanted my sister; not in a 'nasty fuck her brains out' way, no sadly I wanted her in an 'I want to make love to her all night' way.
-Report_Story #2